Tokashiki, Okinawa

 Tokashiki (渡嘉敷村, Tokashiki-son) is a village located in the Kerama Islands in Okinawa Prefecture, Japan.
-It includes 10 islands, of which only Tokashiki and Maejima are inhabited, with Maejima only having very few residents.
 The village is part of Shimajiri District.
 Tokashiki is known for its corals, sea, beach and sun.
 From Tomari Port in Naha, it takes less than one hour to reach this island.

-On 28 March 1945, during World War II, 394 inhabitants, mostly from farmer families, were forced by Japanese soldiers to immolate themselves with grenades after the landing of US troops.
+On 28 March 1945, during World War II, 394 inhabitants, mostly from farmer families, were forced by Japanese soldiers to kill themselves, initially with grenades, after the landing of US troops.

 Geography

-The village of Tokashiki consists of 10 islands of various sizes in the center of the Kerama Islands.
+The island of Tokashiki consists of 10 islands of various sizes in the center of the Kerama Islands.
 The village is located approximately 30 km west of Naha, the prefectural capital of Okinawa.
-The islands of village, particularly on Tokashiki Island itself, are rugged and mountainous.
+These islands are rugged and mountainous.

+Administrative divisions

+The village includes three wards, with the Tokashiki ward being divided in two villages.